 We currently have about ten children, from infants to preteens, living at Earthaven full time.
 Another dozen like-minded families live very close to Earthaven and visit often.

-Most of the school-age Earthaven children are homeschooling, as well as participating in the Forest Children Collective and regularly schedule playgroups.
+Most of the school-age Earthaven children are homeschooling, as well as participating in the homeschool enrichment programs and regularly scheduled playgroups.

 What is it like for families and children at Earthaven?

 In some ways, it’s an ideal place to raise children; however, there definitely are challenges.
 Given that we’re still in the process of developing our physical infrastructure, many families are in less comfortable living conditions than they may be accustomed to elsewhere.
 And there are a lot of demands on parents’ time and energy at Earthaven, since they share in the work of co-creating this village.

 Yet, we live in a beautiful mountain forest with a wholesome, safe environment.
 Our children are surrounded by streams, waterfalls, frogs, and woodland creatures; lots of friends; and dozens of adults to befriend and mentor them.
 Kids love it here!
 While most community meetings are adult-oriented, the children are an integral part of our community meals, plays and entertainments, celebrations, workdays, and other community events.
 For those families who are called to take up this work and share this way of life, parents and children both thrive!

 If you’re seeking a community with a high-spirited, environmentally and socially rich environment for children, come see what we’re doing here.